greg3d/forwrd-home-assignment/README.md

 ### Users Page

-- render a list of inputs in the dedicated container each list item includes all the fields of the user (except id) organized in one row see the mock below (most of it is already implemented):
+- render a visible of inputs in the dedicated container each visible item includes all the fields of the user (except id) organized in one row see the mock below (most of it is already implemented):
   ![enter image description here](https://i2.paste.pics/331ce901a70bc7b64c4cab202d336cd1.png) you have some components already in the code, you can utilize them or implement your own.